Yelp: Private company (2009–2012)

-Public entity (2012–present)
+Public entity (2012-present)

 Having filed for an initial public offering (IPO) with the Securities Exchange Commission in November 2011, Yelp's stock began public trading on the New York Stock Exchange on March 2, 2012.
 In 2012, Yelp acquired its largest European rival, Qype, for $50 million.
 The following year, CEO Jeremy Stoppelman reduced his salary to $1.
 Yelp acquired start-up online reservation company SeatMe for $12.7 million in cash and stock in 2013.
 Yelp's second quarter 2013 revenue of $55 million "exceeded expectations", but the company was not yet profitable.

 In 2012/13, Yelp moved into its new corporate headquarters, occupying about 150,000 square feet on 12 floors of 140 New Montgomery (the former PacBell building) in San Francisco.
 The company was profitable for the first time in the second quarter of 2014, as a result of increasing ad spending by business owners and possibly from changes in Google's local search algorithm.
-It is dubbed as Google Pigeon, which helped authoritative local directory sites like Yelp and TripAdvisor, in getting more visibility.
+The algorithm dubbed Google Pigeon made authoritative local directory sites like Yelp and TripAdvisor more visible.
 Over the course of the year, Yelp websites were launched in Mexico, Japan, and Argentina.
 Also in 2014, Yelp expanded in Europe through the acquisitions of German-based restaurant review site Restaurant-Kritik and French-based CityVox.

-In early February 2015, Yelp announced it was buying Eat24, an online food-ordering service, for $134 million.
+In early February 2015, Yelp announced it bought Eat24, an online food-ordering service, for $134 million.
 Then in August 2017, Yelp sold Eat24 to Grubhub for $287.5 million.
 The acquisition resulted in a partnership to integrate Grubhub delivery into the Yelp profiles of restaurants.

-In late 2015, a "Public Services & Government" section was introduced to Yelp and the General Services Administration began encouraging government agencies to create and monitor official government pages.
+In late 2015, a "Public Services & Government" section was introduced to Yelp, and the General Services Administration began encouraging government agencies to create and monitor official government pages.
 For example, the Transportation Security Administration created official TSA Yelp pages.
 Later that year Yelp began experimenting in San Francisco with consumer alerts that were added to pages about restaurants with poor hygiene scores in government inspections.
 Research conducted by the Boston Children's Hospital found that Yelp reviews with keywords associated with food poisoning correlates strongly with poor hygiene at the restaurant.
 Researchers at Columbia University used data from Yelp to identify three previously unreported restaurant-related food poisoning outbreaks.